Getting AbiPy

 (useful if you are installing anaconda on a cluster).

-Run the bash script in the terminal and follow the instructions.
+Run the bash script in the terminal and follow the instructions on screen.

 By default, the installer creates the anaconda